5 promotional pricing strategies for increasing sales

 We’re just judicious in their use, as should every Shopify merchant walking the tightrope of staying true to itself while remaining profitable and maximizing customer lifetime value.

-Before we walk through five of the most common techniques and our advice for employing them, let’s start with the pros and cons.
-Make sure to stick around until the very end for best practices for protecting your bottom line.
+Before we walk through five of the most common promotional pricing examples and our advice for employing them, let’s start with the pros and cons.
+Make sure to stick around for best practices for protecting your bottom line.

 Who doesn’t like to save money?

-There’s a class of consumers who get a rush from snagging a deal.
+Some consumers get a rush from snagging a deal.
 Others depend on discount pricing to improve their money management.
 For the financially fraught, saving a buck is a necessity.

 Economy woes aside, there are other reasons to embrace promotional pricing:

 - Rid your Shopify store of excess inventory.
-Products that sit around for too long do no good and take up space.
+Products that sit around too long do no good.
 Moving them at a reduced profit could be a better alternative.
 Think “last chance on this low-stock inventory.”
 Flash sales — bargains pinned to a minimal timeframe, like just a few hours — are a fantastic route for drumming up urgency.

 - Launch a new product.
 An addition to your product lineup deserves extra attention, and a sales promo hits the spot.
 Drive extra excitement with a pre-sale event exclusive to subscribers, customers, or any segment of your audience.
 (PS: Seguno has a pre-built email campaign for a product or collection launch.
 Read our guide for creating awesome product launch emails and you're gold.)

 Now for the cons.
-Or, let’s rephrase that: the possible downfalls of promotional pricing with Shopify discounts.
+Or, let’s rephrase that: the possible downfalls of Shopify discounts.

-- There is a real risk to your profitability if you’re not strategic.
-Overly focus on revenue with too many promotional pricing events or haphazard planning, and you invite a business slump.
+- You put profitability at risk if you’re not strategic.
+Overly focus on revenue with too many promotional pricing strategies or haphazard planning, and you invite a business slump.
 McKinsey & Company outlines four questions for formulating a smart markdown strategy.

 - You may damage your average order value (AOV).
-You could be training your audience to never pay full price because they know another sale will be on the horizon.
-And if a deal was the catalyst for a new customer, they may likewise only bite when another rolls around or abandon your brand altogether.
+You could be inadvertently training your audience to wait for the next sale rather than pay full price.
+And if a price cut was the catalyst for a new customer, they may likewise only bite when another rolls around or abandon your brand altogether.

-- You could sabotage your shop without protections in place.
-Let's say that your margins limit how many deals you can provide.
-So you build a discount code like CELEBRATE20 and send it to subscribers.
-That code is leaked on the Internet for anyone to grab.
+- You could sabotage your shop if you don’t build in protections.
+Let’s say that your margins limit how many deals you can provide.
+So, you create a discount code like CELEBRATE20 and send it to subscribers.
+That code is leaked on the internet for anyone to grab.
 (Hang tight — we’re exploring the intelligent approach to discount codes later.)

 - Your brand image might suffer.
-Frequent promotional pricing events or excessively slashed prices can convey that your shop is inferior to competitors.
-No one wants to be perceived as subpar.
+Frequent sales promotions or excessively slashed prices can convey low value.
+No one wants the perception of being subpar.

-As we’ve alluded to, these downfalls are avoidable by building in safeguards.
+As we’ve alluded to, avoid these downfalls by including safeguards.

 5 promotional pricing strategies (with email examples)

 You’ve identified a business goal.
-Next up is selecting the best-aligned promotional pricing strategy.
+Next is selecting the best-aligned promotional pricing strategy.

-Five options typically rise to the surface as the most common: discount pricing, buy one get one free (BOGO), tiered discounting, bundling and free shipping.
+Five options typically surface: discount pricing, buy one get one free (BOGO), tiered discounting, bundling, and free shipping.

 Discount pricing

-Discount pricing is the most popular promotional pricing strategy.
+Discount pricing is the most popular promotional pricing example.
 It works for several goals, whether giving your store a lift or clearing inventory.
 It comes in one of two forms:

-Studies show that a dollar value discount holds greater sway for higher-priced items than a percentage-based one.
+Studies show that a dollar value discount holds sway over a percentage-based one for higher-priced items.
 The research defines the cutoff as anything more than $100.

 For products under $100, the brain perceives a percentage off as a better deal than a dollar discount.